Chapter 10: None Might Buy or Sell

 Why Both Days Cannot Be Kept

-If the Council of Laodicea required Saturday work to prove Sunday allegiance, and thousands were martyred for refusing during the 1,260 years, why would future enforcement allow resting both days?
+The Council of Laodicea required Saturday work to prove Sunday allegiance.
+Thousands were martyred for refusing during the 1,260 years.
+Future enforcement will not allow resting both days.

 The test is not about rest.
 It is about worship.
 Canon 29 says "the Lord’s day they shall especially honour."
 Germany’s constitution protects Sundays for "spiritual edification."
 Laudato Si' declares Sunday "meant to be kept holy."